Artifact Cache CLI Commands Reference

 --image-name=<name>

-Name to use when storing this Develocity Artifact and Setup Cache image.
+Name to use when storing this Develocity Artifact Cache and Setup Cache image.
 If absent, an image name will be generated automatically for supported CI providers (GitHub Actions, Jenkins).

 Example: --image-name=my-project-main